natepage/standards/readme.md

 # Standards

 This package is an easy-to-use all in one coding standards package.
-It allows you in just a few seconds to check your code against the most popular tools in term of code quality and have a clear answer about: Are you a champion?
+It allows you in just a few seconds to check your code against the most popular tools in terms of code quality and have a clear answer about: Are you a champion?
 Or do you still need improve?
 (Don't worry if you're reading this, you're already a champion!)

 # Installation